ouspg/SecurityEngineering/Week4_Network_and_Hardware_Security/README.md

 - Are there any notable instances of this style of attack being performed?

-This time, You are not expected to produce an essay.
+You are not expected to produce an essay.
 Direct answers to questions above are sufficient.
 List sources and keep the answer concise at max 300 words not including sources

 ---